Need to know

 But it's not just about needing to check your Twitter feed or Instagram likes.
-If you're hotspotting on the fly for work, in an emergency situation or in an area where power supply is sketchy, you'll want to be sure that your phone's battery won't let you down.
+If you're hotspotting on the fly for work, in an emergency situation or in an area where power supply is sketchy, you'll want to be sure your phone's battery won't let you down.

 Here are the models we've tested that have the most juice.